adrisout/backenddevtest/README.md

 ```bash
   mvn clean install
 ```
-To launch de app we should first start Docker containers with the following command:
+To launch the app we should first start Docker containers with the following command:
 ```bash
 docker-compose up -d simulado influxdb grafana
 ```